 Who are the various hospice team members who will be helping your patient and loved one?
-Before the process begins, it’s important to understand the role of each hospice care team member.
+Before the process begins, it’s important to understand the role of everyone on the team.
 This way, you can eliminate some potential surprises and be better prepared.

 The patient’s personal primary care physician or specialist provides the hospice referral, oversees the patient’s hospice plan of care, and is responsible for initial and follow-up orders for care.
 He/she works closely with the hospice physicians and RNs.